-- (1) 2 plus the offense level from §2D1.1289 applicable to the quantity of controlled substances directly involving a protected location or an underage or pregnant individual; or - 1 plus the offense level from §2D1.1 applicable to the total quantity of controlled substances involved in the offense; or - (3) 26, if the offense involved a person less than eighteen years of age; or - (4) 13, otherwise.290 sold 5 grams of heroin near a protected location and 10 grams of heroin elsewhere, the offense level from subsection (a)(1) would be level 14 (two plus the offense level for the sale of 5 grams of heroin near the protected location); the offense level from subsection (a)(2) would be level 15 (one plus the offense level for the sale of 15 grams of heroin, the total amount of heroin involved in the offense).292
+- (1) 2 plus the offense level from §2D1.1 applicable to the quantity of controlled substances directly involving a protected location or an underage or pregnant individual; or - 1 plus the offense level from §2D1.1 applicable to the total quantity of controlled substances involved in the offense; or - (3) 26, if the offense involved a person less than eighteen years of age; or - (4) 13, otherwise.

-Where only part of the relevant conduct directly involves a protected location, underage person, or pregnant individual, the offense levels in paragraphs (1) and (2) may differ.291 For example, if a defendant (as part of the same course of conduct):
+Where only part of the relevant conduct directly involves a protected location, underage person, or pregnant individual, the offense levels in paragraphs (1) and (2) may differ.
+For example, if a defendant (as part of the same course of conduct):